Stretching exercises: A beginner's guide

 Supple strength is the name of the game with this guide to stretching exercises

-Here at Fit & Well, we’ve got lots of information on exercises to build muscle, like push ups and pull ups, or exercises like running which burn fat or improve your cardiovascular capacity.
+There's so much information out there on exercises to build muscle, like push ups and pull ups, or exercises like running which burn fat or improve your cardiovascular capacity.
 However, keeping fit and strong is only half the battle: stretching exercises are also vital to ensure you remain healthy and mobile.

 Thanks to research published by Harvard University, we know stretching keeps the body’s muscles supple, strong and healthy.
 Your muscles naturally become shorter and tighten as you age, decreasing your range of motion.
 This stops us exercising to our fullest capacity, as we’re only able to move within a limited range without risking damage to our muscles.

-As we get older, we will lose even more of our flexibility, limiting our range of motion when performing everyday activities.
+As we get older, we will lose even more of our flexibility, limiting our range of motion when performing everyday activities during a process known as muscular atrophy.
 Stretching is a guard against all that.

 Stretching is also a must for fitness fans looking to guard against injury.
 Stretching lengthens your muscles, helping them to handle more stress and increasing your “safe” range of motion.
 Although some studies claim stretching immediately before exercise has no effect on your physiology, the cumulative effects of stretching allows you to do more in the long term.